sodadata/docs/soda/quick-start-end-user.md

 Soda works by taking data quality checks that you prepare and using them to run a scan of datasets in a data source.
 A scan is a CLI command which instructs Soda to prepare optimized SQL queries that execute data quality checks on your data source to find invalid, missing, or unexpected data.
 When checks fail, they surface bad-quality data and present check results that help you investigate and address quality issues.

-To test your data quality, you install Soda as an **Agent** in your own network infrastructure, and sign up for a **Soda platform account** so that you can complete the following tasks:
+To enable your colleagues to test data quality, you install Soda as an **Agent** in your own network infrastructure, and sign up for a **Soda platform account** so that you can complete the following tasks:

 * **Connect to your data source.** <br />To connect to a data source such as Snowflake, Amazon Athena, or Big Query, you add a new data source in the Soda platform which stores access details for your data source such as host, port, and data source login credentials.
 * **Define checks to surface “bad” data.** <br />To define the data quality checks that Soda runs against a dataset, you use an Agreement, a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
 These agreements contain checks, which are tests that Soda performs when it scans a dataset in your data source.
 The agreement stores the checks you write using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.